 How does it work

-It ties your hands to the weight, thus reducing the risk of the weight slipping or dropping out from grasp — which could lead to a major physical injury.
+It ties your hands to the weight, thus reducing the risk of the weight slipping or dropping out from grasp — which could potentially lead to a major physical injury.

 Types of Lifting Straps